For parents

 Is Beacon a daycare?

-Beacon is an authentic Montessori school for children 15 months to 6 years.
-We provide full-day care like a daycare, but the day is built around a real Montessori curriculum and trained guides, not just supervision.
+Beacon is a Montessori school for children 15 months to 6 years.
+We cover the same full-day hours as a daycare, but the day is built around a real Montessori curriculum and trained guides, not babysitting.

 Does Montessori cost more than daycare?